 The beauty of nano strokes technology is that it is available for far more skin types, whereas microblading is ideally suited for people with normal to dry skin.
 Those with particularly oily, scarred, textured, or thick skin can be excellent candidates for nano brows.

-Nanoblading is also suitable for those individuals who have already had their brows tattooed and may be searching for remedial surgery.
+Nanoblading is a semi-permanent treatment that is suitable for those individuals who have already had their brows tattooed and may be searching for remedial surgery.
 Anyone searching for simple, unflappable brows should consider either microblading or nano stroke brows because neither technique will be removed by sweating, water, or physical touch.

 The level of pain, while nanoblading brows are usually less.
 The numbing creams commonly used for brow tattoos almost entirely relieve the pain.
 Nano brows can be mildly uncomfortable, but they are not too much pain.
 There will be some minor redness and swelling after the procedure, it should go away within a day or two.